apiel/dustscript/README.md

 > To get styling for .dust extension in VScode, use `Ctrl` + `Shift` + `P` and type `Change Language Mode`.
 Then select `Configure File Association for '.dust'...` and select `CoffeeScript` or `JavaScript` (the color seem to work pretty well).

-To use it, just include `dustscript.h`.
+To use DustScript in your application, just include `dustscript.h`.

 > As example, see `dustscript.cpp`.